 Students with prior criminal convictions:

 All students applying to the college or returning to CSCC need to inform the Admissions Office about any criminal conviction(s).
 Some students will be required to participate in a College Review Committee.
 Students must also report any prior criminal conviction at the time they attend the MHAD Information Session and complete the college's background check process prior to formal admission to the program..
 Students must have formally completed any sanction and be 'off paper'.
-The following time frames must be adhered, 3 years from any non-violent offense and 8 yeas from any violent offense.
+The following time frames apply; 3 years from any non-violent offense and 8 years from any violent and/or sexually oriented offense.
 There will be restrictions regarding where a student can participate in practicum experiences.
 CSCC cannot guarantee practicum for students with prior criminal convictions due to the limited number of agencies that will consider students for placement who have a prior criminal conviction.
 Students must have completed any sanction prior to admission to the program* (Details will be discussed individually with prospective students)